ARCTraining/swd2_git/_episodes/04-changes.md

 {: .bash}

 ~~~
-mars.txt
+project.txt
 ~~~
 {: .output}

 ~~~
-$ cat mars.txt
+$ cat project.txt
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+Some initial data analysis to identify how inflammation changes over time after surgery.
 ~~~
 {: .output}

-If we check the status of our project again,
-Git tells us that it's noticed the new file:
+Now, if we check the status of our project again, Git tells us that it's noticed the new file:

 ~~~
 $ git status